betterbrowser/arcfox/README.md

 4. Be happy with your now boring and unproductive firefox!

 # Support
-If you have any problems you can open a issue on this repository or contact the developer on Discord, [here](https://discord.gg/jDASpgt68t).
+If you have any problems you can open a issue on this repository or contact our team on our [Discord](https://discord.gg/jDASpgt68t).

+And if you want to support ArcFox and BetterBrowser in a financial way you can donate to the developer [ko-fi](https://ko-fi.com/nikollesan) page

 # License
 Arcfox is distributed under [MIT License](/LICENSE).